Top 8 Ways to Learn Chinese Online

 Here are CLI’s top 8 methods to learn Chinese online:

 1. Take online one-on-one lessons by Skype, Zoom or WeChat

 With CLI’s online one-on-one Chinese classes, you can create a virtual classroom within the comfort of your own home.
+There are many benefits to hiring an online Chinese teacher.
 Taking regular Chinese classes online is one of the best ways to stay on track and quickly reach your language learning goals.

 2. Read the news in Chinese

 If you regularly read the news in your native language, you can start making the switch and reading about the same topics in Chinese.
 If reading the news in Chinese feels intimidating, you can check out The Chairman’s Bao—an excellent news-based grade reader.
 They provide news articles accompanied with audio, pinyin and a pop-up dictionary which you can use to save new vocab into your flashcards.
 Use promo code cliguilintcb to receive 30% off your first subscription.

 The New York Times also has fantastic bilingual articles where you can read an article with parallel English and Chinese translation.

 3. Subscribe to Chinese YouTube channels

 YouTube is a great platform to access thousands of videos in Chinese.
 Find out more about the Top Youtube Channels for learning Chinese.

 4. Change your phone or computer’s language to Chinese